dorianbanana/web3whitelist/README.md

 (For now) To install the Whitelist Chrome extension, follow these steps:

+1. Download the .zip file and extract
-1. Navigate to `chrome://extensions/` in your Chrome browser.
+2. Navigate to `chrome://extensions/` in your Chrome browser.
-2. Enable `Developer mode` by toggling the switch in the top right corner.
+3. Enable `Developer mode` by toggling the switch in the top right corner.
-3. Click on `Load unpacked` and select the folder containing the Whitelist extension files.
+4. Click on `Load unpacked` and select the folder containing the downloaded files.

 ## Usage